Paul McCobb: America’s Designer

 Like other midcentury-modern pieces, signed McCobbs used to be found at estate sales for next to nothing.
 Now, they’re highly desirable, once again.

-Paul McCobb: America’s Designer exhibit continues at the Johnson County Arts & Heritage Center Commons in Overland Park through August 15.
-Local collector Samuel Hildreth loaned the pieces to the museum and will give a talk to be rescheduled.
+Paul McCobb: America’s Designer exhibit continues at the Johnson County Arts & Heritage Center Commons in Overland Park through January 7, 2022.
+Local collector Samuel Hildreth loaned the pieces to the museum and is planning a virtual tour.

 Social Distancing and the Sculpture Park